 Coming back to USB Flash drives, a good number of antivirus software offers USB content checking before allowing access.
 The only problem is that some anti-malware is good enough to detect newer versions of malware, while some can’t detect – and this is where your computer gets infected.
 There is no 100% anti-malware, so selecting the one that best detects malware doesn’t hog resources and is within your budget.

 PhrozenSoft Safe USB

 This is one of the many tools that answer how to protect your flash drive from the virus.
 Again, I won’t claim it is 100% efficient.
 I am listing it separately here as it has the option of marking your USB port as READ-ONLY.
 That helps in reducing in malware infection by a good margin.
-To understand how it will help stop virus infection, let’s take a look at how the virus gets into your computer via Flash drives.
+To understand how it will help stop virus infection, let’s look at how the virus gets into your computer via Flash drives.

 The method, however, fails if you need to copy files from an infected computer to your drive.
 It is in such cases where your antivirus has to intervene.
 To make it further secure, turn off AutoPlay in Windows so that your computer does not automatically open the USB drives as soon as they are plugged in.
 Then you can run an antivirus test on the drive to see if it is clean.

 When you install Phrozensoft Safe USB, it sits in your system tray.
 You can right-click it and make your USB drives read-only.
 You can also disable USB if you want though I don’t see any reason to disable it.
 Probably, the option is for small businesses that want to block USB.